Rishabh1623/aws-bedrock-fraud-detection/docs/ARCHITECTURE_DECISIONS.md

    - Easy model switching
    - No vendor lock-in

-3. **RFT Support:**
+3. **Immediate Deployment:**
-   - 66% accuracy improvement over base model
+   - No training required
-   - No labeled data required
+   - No labeled data needed
-   - Automated training workflow
+   - Production-ready out of the box

 **Why Nova Lite:**
 1. **Cost:**